 Centennial Scholars/Clinicians Program

-A Commitment to Diversity, Equity and Inclusion
+A Commitment to Social Impact and Belonging

 Investing in the future

-Faculty from communities that are underrepresented in medicine serve as visible and available role models for students and trainees.
-Diverse role models such as the Centennial Scholars/Clinicians are absolutely vital if we are to prepare our students to be effective participants in the 21st Century healthcare workforce where they will face widely diverse people, cultures, and ideas in an environment that is becoming increasingly global.
+Role models such as the Centennial Scholars/Clinicians are absolutely vital if we are to prepare our students to be effective participants in the 21st Century healthcare workforce where they will face widely diverse people, cultures, and ideas in an environment that is becoming increasingly global.

 Program information